vision-zjweu/compv.github.io/docs/hw4.md

       <br>
     </div>

     You might like to combine several files to make a submission.
 Here is an example online [link](https://combinepdf.com/) for combining multiple PDF files.
-The write-up must be an electronic version. **No handwriting, including plotting questions.** $$$$\LaTeX$$$$ is recommended but not mandatory.
+The write-up must be an electronic version. **No handwriting, including plotting questions.** $$\LaTeX$$ is recommended but not mandatory.

 ### Python Environment